cbwinslow/cloudcurio-next-blog/GITHUB_SECRET_MANAGEMENT.md

 3. Give the token a descriptive name
 4. Select the `repo` scope (this is required for managing repository secrets)
 5. Click "Generate token"
-6. Copy the generated token (you won't see it again)
+6. Copy the generated token

 ## CloudFlare Credentials